 "Our Honors students benefit both from the intimacy of a small structured program and the breadth and diversity of a large urban research public university.
 Furthering both academic excellence and social mobility, the Honors College provides a rich intellectual experience for students and encourages them to influence their communities in positive ways."

 Welcome to the Honors College at UMass Boston!
-We are a collaborative community that joins students and faculty from almost every college and major at UMass Boston in a unique learning environment.
-Uniting us is our dedication to academic excellence and commitment to influencing our communities in positive ways.
-As one of the most diverse Honors Colleges in the United States, we emphasize access and mobility, connecting our curious, passionate students to the wide range of resources and opportunities available at a research university.
-Combining holistic and individualized advising, research and co-curricular opportunities, and small seminar-style classes, we bring together students, faculty, and advisors who understand the critical role that education can play in changing our local and global worlds.
+We invite inquisitive and accomplished undergraduates from all majors who are interested in pursuing a research-oriented curriculum.
+Our Honors students benefit both from the intimacy of a small structured program and the breadth and diversity of a large urban research public university.
+Furthering both academic excellence and social mobility, the Honors College provides a rich intellectual experience for students and encourages them to influence their communities in positive ways.
+As one of the most diverse honors colleges in the United States, we emphasize access and equity, connecting our students to the wide range of resources and opportunities available at a major American city’s only public research university.
+Combining holistic and individualized advising, co-curricular opportunities, and small seminar-style classes, we bring together students, faculty, and advisors who understand the critical role that education can play in changing our local and global worlds.

-A transformative education is less about what you accomplish than about who you become.
+The Honors College invites you to a transformative college experience, which is not just about what you can accomplish here, but more importantly who you can become.
 As a community of scholars dedicated to personal and intellectual transformation, the Honors College prides itself on investing its students with the skills, knowledge, and confidence to become leaders who can make a change in their communities, professions, and personal lives.
-So join us on our intellectual journey!
+I hope you'll join us on your intellectual journey!

 Interim Dean, Honors College